Santa Maria Maddalena: History

 The picture suggested to a brother of the Order of Saint Camillus de Lellis, Ferdinand Vicari, the idea of founding a confraternity under the invocation of the Virgin Mary for the poor sick.
 The confraternity was canonically erected in Santa Maria Maddalena in 1860.

 Observed by some religious orders, the "Feast of Our Lady Help of the Sick" is the last Saturday before the last Sunday in August; while others celebrate it in October.

 Scapular

 The "Scapular of Our Lady Help of the Sick" is the badge of the Confraternity, originating in 1860.

 The scapular is black and the front has an image of the Virgin Mary and at her feet St. Joseph and St. Camillus, the two other patrons of the sick and of the confraternity.
 The other side has a small red cloth cross.
 Indulgences were granted by Popes Pius IX and Leo XIII in 1860 and 1883; these were last ratified by the Congregation for Indulgences, 21 July 1883.

+The church became a titular church in 2024.